Remoh210/GameEngine/ReadMe.txt

 !!Run on Debug or Release x64!!

+--Graphics--
+There is 2 portals: static and dynamic with second textures Some of objects are reflective bloom and chromatic aberration as post-processing effects

+--Animation--
 Instead of rolling I'm also made "strafe with casting spell" animation since I'm going to use it for Game Jam